The New Leave It to Beaver: Synopsis

-The series focuses on Wally Cleaver (Tony Dow) and his younger brother, Theodore "Beaver" Cleaver (Jerry Mathers) as adults and with families of their own.
-Beaver is divorced and living with his mother, the widowed June Cleaver (Barbara Billingsley), along with his two sons, Kip and Oliver.
-Wally Cleaver lives next door with his wife Mary Ellen, his daughter Kelly and later, his son Kevin.
-Hugh Beaumont, who played Ward Cleaver in the original series, had died in 1982, a year prior to the premiere of the telemovie.
+The series focuses on Wally Cleaver (Tony Dow) and his younger brother, Theodore "Beaver" Cleaver (Jerry Mathers) as adults and with families.
+Beaver is divorced and living with his mother, the widowed June Cleaver (Barbara Billingsley); and his two sons, Kip and Oliver.
+Wally Cleaver lives next door with his wife Mary Ellen, his daughter Kelly and later in the show, his son Kevin.
+Hugh Beaumont, who played Ward Cleaver in the original series, had died in 1982, a year prior to the premiere of the television movie.
 His character, Ward, died in 1977.
-The 1983 telemovie is dedicated in Beaumont's memory.
+The film is dedicated in Beaumont's memory.

-Other series regulars included Wally's old friend Eddie Haskell (Ken Osmond), his wife Gert (Ellen Maxted) and their sons Freddie and Bomber (played by Osmond's two real-life sons), as well as "Lumpy" Rutherford (Frank Bank) and his daughter J.J., with Diane Brewster returning for four episodes to recreate her role as "Miss Canfield," Beaver's original grade school teacher.
+Other series regulars included Wally's old friend Eddie Haskell (Ken Osmond), his wife Gert (Ellen Maxted) and their sons Freddie and Bomber (played by Osmond's two real-life sons Eric and Christian), as well as "Lumpy" Rutherford (Frank Bank) and his daughter J.J., with Diane Brewster returning for four episodes to recreate her role as "Miss Canfield," Beaver's original grade school teacher.
 Some of Beaver's old friends, Larry Mondello (Rusty Stevens), and Richard Rickover (Rich Correll), return to the series.
+Richard Deacon also returned as Fred Rutherford in the pilot movie.